larserik-js/heterochromatin-establishment/README.md

-# Master's Thesis
+# Heterochromatin establishment
-> Developing a physical model for the establishment of heterochromatin on DNA.
+> Developing a 3D polymer model for the establishment of heterochromatin on DNA.

 The repository contains a variety of modules used to simulate a 3D polymer, which represents the bead-on-a-string structure of nucleosomes in DNA.
 Data can be gathered on the behavior of the different monomer states.